Home » Posts tagged 'Hoi An'

 Gure lagun guztiei gomendatuk diegu paradisu berezi hau!

-All rooms are equipped with mosquito net, fans, westerner toilet facilities and cold water shower.
+All rooms have with mosquito net, fans, westerner toilet facilities and cold water shower.

 The homestay families speak very little English but try their best with books, hands and feet to communicate with foreigners.

-Most of the food is based on sea food and fresh vegetables.
+Most of the food is from sea food and fresh vegetables.
 The women are great cooks and the food is very delicious.

 Accommodation/Room: VND 120’000 per person